 - Present a State of the Club report annually to the Membership.

 - Have the authority to introduce matters for the Executive Committee’s or Board of Governors’ consideration, veto any Club decision, and see that all orders, mandates, policies, directives, and resolutions of the Club are effectuated.

 - Establish administrative procedures not otherwise provided for in these Bylaws.

 - Create or terminate official non-elected offices, define their powers and duties, and appoint persons to such positions.
 This shall include Ad Hoc and Special Committees.

 - Ensure that the organization is registered correctly with all necessary entities.

-- Have general superintendence and direction of all other Officers, Chairmen, and staff of the Club.
+- Have general superintendence and direction of all other Officers, Governors, and staff of the Club.

 - Bestow honors and awards, subject to the powers and duties of an Awards Committee, if it exists.

 - Have a casting vote in case of a tie in any Club meeting.

 - Be responsible for enforcement of the Bylaws and standing rules of the Club.